thymaro/ncl-tex-listings/README.md

 # ncl-tex-listings
 This is simply a language definition file for NCAR Command Language (NCL) to use with TeX's and LaTeX's listings package.

-To use it, just download the `.tex` file, put it next to your main `.tex` document in the same directory and write the following line in your preamble:
+To use it, just download the [`.tex`](https://github.com/thymaro/ncl-tex-listings/blob/master/ncl-tex-listings.tex) (right-click and choose "save destination file" or similar), put it next to your main `.tex` document in the same directory and write the following line in your preamble:

     \input{ncl-tex-listings}